cvennevik/cvennevik.github.io/content/post/type-constraints-with-class-constructors.md

 ## A warning

 This trick comes with a caveat: **If possible, you are better off enforcing constraints with simpler alternatives.** I prefer using more concise type system features when I can.
-For TypeScript, you can browse the [Everyday Types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html) and [Creating Types from Types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) pages of the TypeScript handbook for inspiration.
+For TypeScript, you can browse the [Everyday Types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html), [Object Types](https://www.typescriptlang.org/docs/handbook/2/objects.html) and [Creating Types from Types](https://www.typescriptlang.org/docs/handbook/2/types-from-types.html) pages of the TypeScript handbook for inspiration.

 When simpler alternatives for type checks are insufficient, class constructor validation is a powerful alternative to fall back on.